Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 Each application will be evaluated and rated on the basis of the evaluation criteria outlined below.
 The criteria listed are closely related and are considered as a whole in judging the overall quality of an application.

-Organizational capacity and record on previous grants: The organization has expertise in its stated field and Public Affairs Section is confident of its ability to undertake the program.
+Organizational capacity and record on previous grants: The organization has expertise in its stated field and PAS is confident of its ability to undertake the program.
 This includes a financial management system and a bank account.

 Quality and Feasibility of the Program Idea – The program idea is well developed, with detail about how program activities will be carried out.
 The proposal includes a reasonable implementation timeline.